SNIP: Speculative Execution and Non-Interference Preservation for Compiler Transformations: Language Model

 \subsubsection{Semantics}

 We introduce two semantics: Speculation-free $\statec \trans{\leak}{\direct} \stated$ (\Cref{rules:spec-free}) and speculative $\nstatec \ntrans{\leak}{\direct} \nstated$ (\Cref{rules:spec}).
 The transitions are labelled by leakage $\leak \in \leaks$ and directives $\direct \in \directs$.
-Leakages are the addresses of memory accesses as well as branching conditions.
-Directives resolve non-determinism for the speculative semantics, i.e.\ where accesses to memory can become unsafe (out-of-bounds).
+Our leakages stem from the constant-time leakage model which leaks the addresses of memory accesses as well as branching conditions.
+Directives resolve non-determinism for the speculative semantics, i.e.\ when speculation starts and ends or where unsafe memory accesses (out-of-bounds) actually access memory.
 Directives are considered under the attacker's control.